jolt23/web/README.md

 #### PR Builds

 All PR's trigger the build job defined in the ci-workflow.
 This job handles downloading dependencies, executing tests and deploying to GitHub Pages.
 As well as archiving a production build artifact.

-#### Main Branch Builds

-In addtion to the build job, the production branch executes the publish job which uses ansible to syncronize the generated production builds to S3.